Michigan law requires:

 Be polite and compliant with the officer; now is not the time to debate your rights.
 As a CPL holder, you do NOT have the right to remain silent about your carrying status (you gave up that right when you applied for the permit).

 In certain circumstances, a police officer may want to take possession of your firearm.
 If this happens, follow the officer’s directions very carefully.
 He should not ask you to hand him the gun under any circumstances, as this would be very dangerous for both you and him.
+If you think the officer is asking you to touch your firearm I would suggest you politely object and ask for clarification.

 The police officer will return the firearm at the end of the stop unless the individual is being charged with a violation that allows for the weapon to be seized.